timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-policy.md

 # Using and setting up continuous aggregate policies

-You've created a continuous aggregate but you have not updated any data or created an automatic policy.
+You now have a continuous aggregate, but you have not updated any data or created an automatic policy.
 There are two ways to update a continuous aggregate:
 1. Manual refresh
 2. Automatic continuous aggregate refresh policy

-These methods enable you to refresh materialized data in your continuous aggregates when it's most convenient for you (for example, during low query-load times on your database).
+These methods enable you to refresh materialized data in your continuous aggregates when it's most convenient.
+For example, you can perform refreshes during low query-load times on your database.

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/continuous-aggregate-policy.jpg" alt="Continuous aggregate with refresh policy"/>

-Let's look at how to do each one.
+In this section, learn how to perform a manual refresh and set up a policy.

 ## Manual refresh

-You can [manually refresh a continuous aggregate][manual-refresh] using a **one-shot refresh**.
+You can [manually refresh a continuous aggregate][manual-refresh] using a one-time refresh.
-This is useful for refreshing data for only a specific time period in the past or if you want to materialize a lot of data at once on a once-off basis.
+You might want to do so if you only need to refresh data for a specific time period in the past, or if you want to materialize a lot of data at once on a once-off basis.

-The example below refreshes the continuous aggregate `stock_candlestick_daily` for data that exists within the past week:
+The example below refreshes the continuous aggregate `stock_candlestick_daily` for data within the past week:

 ```sql
 CALL refresh_continuous_aggregate('stock_candlestick_daily',now() - interval '1 week', now());
 ```
-Once again, remember that this manual refresh policy **will not keep your continuous aggregate** **up-to-date automatically**.
-To set up an automatic refresh policy, you need to follow the section below.
+This manual refresh updates your continuous aggregate once only.
+It doesn't keep the aggregate up to date automatically.
+To set up an automatic refresh policy, see the following section on continuous aggregate refresh policies.

 ## Automatic continuous aggregate refresh policy